Eve reflects on her cloth nappy days and how councils are reducing bin sizes and collection days.

 I never gave them a second thought after that.
 Never saw them again in any magazines, websites…anywhere.
 Then I found out I was pregnant for the second time.
-Complete surprise, especially being 14 weeks along and not even knowing.
+A complete surprise, especially being 14 weeks along and not even knowing.
 Exhaustion has a way of hiding pregnancy symptoms.
 Funny that.

 So I didn’t go back.